darltrash/zrectpack/README.md

 both bottom-left and best-fit heuristics.
 Foregoing the best-fit heuristic was done because it introduces additional complexity and runtime cost compared to the bottom-left heuristic, while generally appearing to pack less efficiently.
-I suspect there's a class of inputs for which best-fit is better suited, but until its utility is better understood, I don't plan off implementing it.
+I suspect there's a class of inputs for which best-fit is better suited, but until its utility is better understood, I don't plan on implementing it.

 All this is to say: If for some reason you need the best-fit heuristic, stb_rect_pack is the more